 Once the efficacy and safety of the new medicines were proven in rats and dogs, the new class of ACE inhibitors went into clinical trials in humans and have been helping many millions of people around the world to control their blood pressure.
 Reducing hypertension may reduce the risk of stroke, heart attack and kidney disease.

-For more information, go to the AnimalResearch.info page on antihypertensives.
+For more information, please go to the AnimalResearch.info page on drugs for high blood pressure.